-Under Swiss law, different types of real estate ownership exist.
-The most common forms of ownership are sole ownership2 and co-ownership.
+Under Swiss law, different types of real estate ownerships exist.
+The most common forms are sole ownership2 and co-ownership.
 A special – and in Switzerland predominant – form of co-ownership is the condominium-principled co-ownership.
 Its main characteristic is that different persons own separate units in a common property or, as the law puts it, condominium is a form of co-ownership of immovable property that gives the co-owner the exclusive right to make sole use of specific parts of a building thereon and design the interior of such parts.
 Condominium owners can manage, use and design the structure of their units as they wish but must not obstruct any other condominium owners in the exercise of their own rights or damage the common parts of the property.
 Importantly, each unit has its own folio in the land register and may be sold separately without the consent of the other co-owners, who have no statutory right of pre-emption.

 Further property rights include:

 - usufructuary rights – a contractual arrangement where the owner confers complete enjoyment of the object on the usufructuary;

 - right of residence – the right to live in all or parts of a building; and

 - building rights3 – the ownership of the ground is dissociated from the ownership of the constructions.

 One major difference between a usufructuary right and the right of residence is that the latter can only be granted to individuals but not to legal entities.

 A lease contract, if entered in the land register, provides a similar legal position to the beneficiary as the aforementioned rights in rem.
 The effect of this entry is that every future owner, in principle, must allow the property to be used in accordance with the lease.

 ii System of registration